 It won’t be a problem if you would prefer to postpone a non-urgent job, in the interests of keeping everyone safe during the current surge in coronavirus cases.

-Planned work is continuing throughout the restrictions to help us to maintain high levels of reliability to our customers, however we appreciate that with many more people working at home now it’s important for us to minimise disruption.
+Planned work is continuing to help us to maintain high levels of reliability to our customers, however we appreciate that with many more people working at home now it’s important for us to minimise disruption.
 All customers who will be affected are notified in advance so they can make alternative arrangements if necessary and in some cases we can provide extra support on site, such as hot meals.

 We urge customers to contact us if they require any assistance.
 Anyone who might feel vulnerable while temporarily without electricity, is encouraged to contact us for advice and support.